-Use the Recommendation for Promotion Form for the Lecturer Track (see Appendix C).
+Use the Recommendation for Promotion Form for the Lecturer Track.

-Section 2: Unit Head Cover Letter for Promotion
+Section 2: Unit Head Cover Letter for Promotion or Reappointment

-Summarize the evidence supporting the candidate's promotion.
+Summarize the evidence supporting the candidate's promotion or reappointment.
 Include the information specified below.
 The cover letter shall be the principal letter of evaluation from the promotion unit.
 The letter should also include the unit head's recommendation to support or not support the promotion application.

 - A. Background.
 List the candidate's position and key professional accomplishments.
 Use the offer letter and any addendums to guide the emphasis on particular areas. - B. Summary of the Candidate's Achievements.
 Summarize the candidate's professional accomplishments and the quality of these contributions to the unit and/or university as they relate to the requirements for the requested rank (p.
 1) and the candidate's teaching effectiveness (p.
 6), which may include Student Success Activities, as appropriate.
-Anchor these comments with references to the pages of the dossier where the evidence is presented. - C. Assessment of the Candidate's Stature.
+Anchor these comments with references to the pages of the dossier where the evidence is presented.
+Briefly summarize the written annual evaluations since appointment or promotion to the presently held rank. - C. Assessment of the Candidate's Stature.
 Evaluate the candidate's stature within the unit and/or college/school.
 Again, anchor these comments with references to the pages in the dossier where the evidence is presented. - D. Need for Services.
-Demonstrate a continuing and long-range need for the candidate.
-Show how the duties assigned to the candidate are essential to the unit fulfilling its mission at present and in the future.
+For reappointment, summarize the demonstrated exceptional teaching ability, extraordinary value to the institution, and continued need for the Lecturer.